- Foreign Language Requirement

 OBTAINING A VISA TO STUDY AT THE FLETCHER SCHOOL

-The first critical step is to complete the "Certification of Funds" form and return it no later than December 1, 2014 in the U.S. Eastern Standard Time together with: (1) a photocopy of your passport showing your photograph, biographical information and expiration date; (2) your funding documents, such as bank statement with minimum estimated costs of your admitted academic program; (3) a copy of your Fletcher scholarship (if applicable) and (4) a copy of any other funding document(s) to cover expenses for your Fletcher program to our international student advisor, Reiko Morris (reiko.morris @tufts.edu).
-You may submit your form and other documents via email first as PDF attachment and airmail the original documents later.
+The first critical step is to complete the "Certification of Funds" form and return it by email no later than December 1, 2017, U.S. Eastern Standard Time, along with: (1) a photocopy of your passport showing your photograph, biographical information and expiration date; (2) your funding documents, such as a bank statement containing enough to cover the minimum estimated costs of your admitted academic program; (3) a copy of your Fletcher scholarship (if applicable) and (4) a copy of any other funding document(s) to cover expenses for your Fletcher program to our international student advisor, Reiko Ohmura (email@example.com).
+You may submit your form and other documents via email first as PDF attachment.
 We encourage you to submit this information as soon as possible to ensure timely receipt of your visa.
 Delays in submitting this paperwork are the main cause of students not receiving their visas on time.
-We don’t accept any funding document that is issued more than 6 months prior to your submission date AND is written in a non-English language.
-However, the currency can be a different one than the U.S. dollars.
-If you have any questions about funding documents, please contact Reiko Morris.
+We don’t accept any funding document that is issued more than 3 months prior to your submission date AND is written in a non-English language.
+However, the currency does not have to be in U.S. dollars.
+If you have any questions about funding documents, please contact Reiko Ohmura.

 STEP 3: Pay I-901 Fee (as known as SEVIS Fee) Online

-Once your I-20 or DS-2019 has been issued, you must pay a $200 fee required through SEVIS.
-The fee must be paid before your visa appointment as you are required to bring a receipt with you to the Consulate, showing that you have paid the fee.
-Further information regarding the fee can be found at http://www.ice.gov/sevis/i901/.
-You cannot make your fee payment without having an I-20 or DS-2019.
+Once your I-20 has been issued, you must pay a required $200 fee through SEVIS.
+The fee must be paid before your visa appointment and within 30 days from the date when your I-20 is issued as you are required to bring a receipt with you to the Consulate.
+Further information regarding the fee can be found at http://www.fmjfee.com.
+You cannot make your fee payment without having an I-20.
 Please DO NOT make a visa appointment until you pay the fee online.

 STEP 4: Schedule an appointment with the nearest embassy or consulate